Competition: Local, Regional, and National | Print Version

 Coaching at Tournaments

-When I coach at a section or national meet, I give each fencer a warm up lesson, and try to watch as many of their bouts as I can.
-I give them observations and suggestions during time outs, and I critique the bout once it’s over.
-The meets I usually attend are: the Junior Olympic Championships in February; the North Atlantic Section Junior/Cadet Championships (U-16 and U-19), usually the last weekend in April; the Connecticut and Massachusetts Regional Youth Circuits; the Summer National Championships; and occasionally one or two other national meets (called NAC’s in fencing vernacular), which I pick at the beginning of the season.
+When I coach at a section or national meet, I give each fencer a warm up lesson, and watch as many of their bouts as I can.
+I communicate my observations and suggestions during time outs, and I critique the bout once it’s over.
+The meets I usually attend are: the Junior Olympic Championships in February; any Massachusetts, Connecticut, and Long Island Super Youth Circuits; the Summer National Championships; and occasionally one or two other national meets (called NAC’s in fencing vernacular), which I pick at the beginning of the season.

-The time I spend coaching (and traveling) is something I give to the fencers, but I do charge a fee which covers about half my expenses: travel, hotel , and meals.
+The time I spend coaching (and traveling) is something I give to the fencers, but the fencers (or their parents) must cover my expenses: travel, hotel , and meals.

 Fencing can, and should, be a lifelong sport.
 It is a fun way to achieve fitness, and to improve your mental and emotional mettle, as all of us (coaches, parents, and fencer) work to reach the next level of our sport.